andyLaurito92/books-summaries/c-programming-modern-approach/chapter2-fundamentals/chapter2.md

 #### Preprocessing

 - Handles #include, #define, #if and macro expansions.
+These are call directives and are commands for the preprocessor.
 - Remove comments
 - Produces preprocessed source (.i file)

 `cc -E hello_world.c -o hello_world.i`

+Example of directive: `#include <stdio.h>`

+*Note:* In C you can either do `#include <stdio.h>` or `#include "stdio.h"`.
+What's the difference?

+- `#include <sht>` Looks for something only in the system include libraries
+- `#include "sht.h"` Looks first in the current directory and then, if not found, in the system include libraries

 #### Compiler frontend